discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 In this post, we will describe the classic way to build a minimum spanning tree (MST) by merging fragments.
-Then, we will see the classic cettification of MST based on this construction.
+Then, we will see the classic certification of MST based on this construction.
 In the next post we will finally discuss the question above.

 ![](assets/arbre-fragments.png){: .center-image width="80%"}